Foundation / Corporation

 -Candidates running for political office

-Grants deadlines are January 15 and September 15 for Major, Mini, and Teacher Incentive Grants only.
-September 15 is the only deadline for Research Fellowship proposals.
+Grant Deadlines are January 15 and September 15 for Major, Mini, and Teacher Incentive Grants.
+Please note that September 15 is the only deadline for Research Fellowship Proposals.

 Draft Proposal Deadlines:

 Applications are reviewed by the full board in February and October.
 Activities should be scheduled to begin no sooner than March 1 or November 1 respectively.
 If the dates of your program events are planned for early in March, you are advised to apply in September; or if the program events are planned for early November, you are advised to you apply in January.

 All grantee organizations must have a DUNS number.
 More information about obtaining a DUNS number may be found here: